 "I think that the overall road grip is lower this year.
 All in all, the pole position will be around two minutes and thirty-one seconds".

 Lauda concludes.
 Asked for a prediction, Daniele Audetto replies:

 "We run to do well and if we do we win.
-In the meantime, we are happy to have set up the organization.
-Our mechanics have achieved excellent times during the tire change".
+In the meantime, we are happy to have set up the organisation.
+Our mechanics have achieved excellent times during the tyre change".